pkozuchowski/Apex-Opensource-Library/docs/HttpCalloutMockRouter.md

 ---
 # Change Log
+### 1.1.0
+- Added shorthand override method Http
+    ```apex
+    public HttpCalloutMockRouter overrideMock(String name, String overrideMetadataName)
+    ```
+- Added HttpMocks methods to return issued requests and responses.

 ### 1.0.2
 - Fixed bug in HTTP Headers specified in metadata, where header value would not be parsed correctly if it contained colon, which would cause issues for Location headers.
 - Added help text to custom metadata fields.